Intermediate-mass black hole: Potential discoveries

 In 2015 a team at Keio University in Japan found a gas cloud (CO-0.40-0.22) with very wide velocity dispersion.
 They performed simulations and concluded that a model with a black hole of around 100,000 solar masses would be the best fit for the velocity distribution.
 However, a later work pointed out some difficulties with the association of high-velocity dispersion clouds with intermediate mass black holes and proposed that such clouds might be generated by supernovae.

 Further theoretical studies of the gas cloud and nearby IMBH candidates have been inconclusive but have reopened the possibility.

 In 2017, it was announced that a black hole of a few thousand solar masses may be located in the globular cluster 47 Tucanae.
 This was based on the accelerations and distributions of pulsars in the cluster; however, a later analysis of an updated and more complete data set on these pulsars found no positive evidence for this.

 In 2018, the Keio University team found several molecular gas streams orbiting around an invisible object near the galactic center, designated HCN-0.009-0.044, suggested that it is a black hole of 32,000 solar masses and, if so, is the third IMBH discovered in the region.

-Observations in 2019 found evidence for a gravitational wave event (GW190521) arising from the merger of two intermediate-mass black holes, with masses of 66 and 85 times that of the Sun.
+Observations in 2019 found evidence for a gravitational wave event (GW190521) arising from the merger of two stellar-mass black holes, with masses of 66 and 85 times that of the Sun.
 In September 2020 it was announced that the resulting merged black hole weighed 142 solar masses, with 9 solar masses being radiated away as gravitational waves.

 In 2020, astronomers reported the possible finding of an intermediate-mass black hole, named 3XMM J215022.4-055108, in the direction of the Aquarius constellation, about 740 million light years from Earth.

 In 2021 the discovery of a 100,000 solar-mass intermediate-mass black hole in the globular cluster B023-G78 in the Andromeda Galaxy was posted to arXiv in a preprint.

+In 2023, an analysis of proper motions of the closest known globular cluster, Messier 4, revealed an excess mass of roughly 800 solar masses in the center, which appears to not be extended, and could thus be considered as kinematic evidence for an IMBH (even if an unusually compact cluster of compact objects, white dwarfs, neutron stars or stellar-mass black holes cannot be completely discounted).

+A study from July 10, 2024, examined seven fast-moving stars from the center of the globular cluster Omega Centauri, finding that these stars were consistent with being bound to an intermediate-mass black hole of at least 8,200 solar masses.